 Paul Martin’s Cruisers but as

 HMCS—Her Majesty’s Canadian Ship.
-Similarly, The Queen honours the service of some distinguished Canadian regiments by designating them Royal, as for instance,
+Similarly, The Queen honours the service of our Air Force by designating it "Royal", in the same way as she has designated some distinguished Canadian Regiments, as, for instance,

 The Royal Regiment of Canada or